NicoSEAv/Postman-Course/README.md

 # Postman-Course
-Repo of the course Postman
+Repo of the course Postman.
+Here are collected the files used during the training.
+They should be downloaded in order to mantain them updated.